eclipse-sprotty/sprotty-website/hugo/content/docs/learn/views.md

 3. The view converts the model element into SVG elements
 4. These SVG elements are composed to create your complete diagram

-> 💡 **Pro Tip**: Sprotty uses [snabbdom](https://github.com/snabbdom/snabbdom), a virtual DOM library, to efficiently update only the parts of the diagram that change.
+> 💡 **Key Insight**: Sprotty uses [snabbdom](https://github.com/snabbdom/snabbdom), a virtual DOM library, to efficiently update only the parts of the diagram that change.

 ## Creating a Custom Task Node View